lin-bozhou/qflow/README.md

 #### Flow Calculation
 - **skip**: Questions between current and target that should be skipped
-- **recover**: Questions that should be shown based on dependencies and targets
+- **recover**: Questions that should be recovered based on dependencies and effects